lichtschlag/Chicken/readme.md

 		>> ruby chicken.rb - 13
 		You should [:rollDiceMove] for an expected score of 3.11

-*	You have previously picked 5 Chickens, and rolled 4 Lasers and 4 Humans.
+*	You have previously picked 5 Cows, and rolled 4 Lasers and 4 Humans.
 	Is it better to pick the Humans for a chance of a really high score or is it better to pick the Lasers to play it safe?

 		>> ruby chicken.rb CCCCC LLLLHHHH